Sizeless/ReplicationPackage/README.md

 <img src="https://github.com/Sizeless/ReplicationPackage/blob/main/images/helloretail.gif?raw=true" width="800">
 </p>

+The Hello Retail application uses Kinesis a a central event bus.
+All incomming events are validated and written to the eventstream by the function `eventwriter`.
+New product events are handled by the `product-catalog-builder` function and written to dynamo DB.
+This triggers the execution of a step functions workflow where first the function `photo-assign` assigns the new product that should be photographed to a photographer.
+The photographer can now upload the corresponding photo, which is recieved by the function `photo-recieve` and then processed by the function `photo-processor`.
+Finally the function `photo-report` updates the dynamo db entry for the product.
+The products can be retrieved via the function `product-catalog-api`.

 ### Changelog

 ### Workload
 For this case study, we configured the following user behavior:
 1. Register a new photographer